swiss-art-research-net/bso-image-similarity/README.md

 ## About

 This stack implements a [Pastec](https://github.com/swiss-art-research-net/pastec) instance and a service to use it within the [BSO](https://github.com/swiss-art-research-net/bso-data-pipeline) project

-## Prerequisites
+## Usage

+1. Copy provided `.env.example` file:
+    * `cp .env.example .env`
+1. Edit content of `.env` file if necessary
+    * Refer to the comments in the `.env` file for the meaning of the configuration parameters
-Assumes a Blazegraph endpoint is accessible at http://blazegraph:8080/blazegraph/sparql.
-Connect the Docker container to the correct Docker network if necessary
+1. Make sure that the specified SPARQL endpoint is reachable from the Docker container.
+If necessary, connect the Docker container to the correct Docker network.
+This can be done manually or by creating a `docker-compose.override.yml`.
+For example:
+    * ```yaml
+      version: "3.3"
+      services:
+      pastec:
+          networks:
+          - default
+      jobs:
+          networks:
+          - default
+          - external_docker_network

+      networks:
+      default: null
+      external_docker_network:
+          name: bso-staging_default # Name of the external docker network
+      ```

 ## Populate Index

 ```